microsoft/azfuse/README.md

 AzFuse is a lightweight [blobfuse](https://github.com/Azure/azure-storage-fuse)-like python tool with the data transfer implemented through [AzCopy](https://github.com/Azure/azure-storage-azcopy).
-With this tool, reading a file in azure storage is similar to reading a local file, which is the same principle of blobfuse.
+With this tool, reading/writing a file in azure storage is similar to reading a local file, which follows the same principle of blobfuse.
 However, the underlying data transfer is to leverage azcopy, which provides a much faster speed.

 ## Installation